What to Do If You Receive a Massive Medical Bill

 Case 2: A family was billed $18,000 for a birth after their insurance denied the claim due to a missing "prior authorization."
 The family used a medical advocate from Patient Advocacy Foundation.
 The advocate proved the birth was an emergency, making prior authorization unnecessary under the plan's own rules.
 The bill was reprocessed, leaving the family with only their $2,000 deductible.

-Immediate Request Itemized Bill + CPT Codes Identifies duplicate or ghost charges.
+Immediate Request Itemized Bill + CPT Codes Identifies ghost charges.

-Eligibility Apply for Hospital Charity Care (FAP) Potential 100% debt forgiveness based on income.
+Eligibility Apply for Hospital Charity Care Potential 100% debt waiver.

-Legal Verify No Surprises Act compliance Eliminates illegal out-of-network surcharges.
+Legal Verify No Surprises Act Cuts out-of-network fees.

 Avoiding Financial Errors